How to Extract Followers from Any Twitter Account for Lead Gen

 - Load into your outreach tool

-Week 2-3: Warm-Up Phase
+Week 2 to 3: Warm-Up Phase

 Before any DM outreach: